Overview

 Automation Requirements

-- Voice-bot flows should use straightforward text.
+- Flows should use straightforward text.

 - The flow should avoid visual cues such as emojis, charts, and graphs.